observatorycontrolsystem/ortools-glpk-wheels/README.md

 ```
 ## Release

-Builds are hosted at https://github.com/observatorycontrolsystem/ortools-glpk-wheels/releases
+On tag wheels are built and hosted at https://github.com/observatorycontrolsystem/ortools-glpk-wheels/releases